shiftlab/pytorch.github.io/_posts/2020-3-26-introduction-to-quantization-on-pytorch.md

 author: Raghuraman Krishnamoorthi, James Reed, Min Ni, Chris Gottbrath, and Seth Weidman
 image: /assets/images/bert2.png
 tags: [five]
+preview: 'It’s important to make efficient use of both server-side and on-device compute resources when developing machine learning applications.
+To support more efficient deployment on servers and edge devices, PyTorch added a support for model quantization using the familiar eager mode Python API.'
 ---

 It’s important to make efficient use of both server-side and on-device compute resources when developing machine learning applications.
 To support more efficient deployment on servers and edge devices, PyTorch added a support for model quantization using the familiar eager mode Python API.